 Four Georgia Northwestern Technical College (GNTC) students have been selected as the college’s finalists for the Georgia Occupational Award of Leadership (GOAL), according to Trish Wiggins, coordinator for the college’s GOAL program.

-Listed are students chosen as finalists for the GOAL award showing (from left) the student’s name, program of study, GNTC campus and nominating instructor:
+Listed are students chosen as finalists for the GOAL award showing (from left) the student’s name, city of residence, program of study, GNTC campus and nominating instructor:

-∙ Alexander Orebaugh, Healthcare Management, Floyd County Campus, Brittany Cochran
+∙ Ashley Cowan, Adairsville, Pre-Occupational Healthcare, Floyd County Campus, Brittany Cochran

 GOAL, a statewide program of the Technical College System of Georgia (TCSG), honors excellence in academics and leadership among the state’s technical college students.
 GOAL winners are selected at each of the state’s 22 technical colleges.